NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

     return input_flux[0], angles, res1.alpha[:,0,0], res2.alpha[:,0,0];
 ```

-The two types of gratings are simulated over a range of grating thicknesses from 0.1 to 3.4 μm corresponding to phase delays (Δnd/λ) of approximately 0 to 1.
+The properties of the two gratings are computed over a range of thicknesses from 0.1 to 3.4 μm corresponding to phase delays (Δnd/λ) of approximately 0 to 1.

 ```py
 ph_uniaxial = 0               # chiral layer twist angle for uniaxial grating